 The leader added she would soon hold a meeting with leaders of the protest movement, governors and the mayors of major cities.
 But it remained unclear exactly who could represent the massive and decentralised groups of demonstrators taking to the streets, venting anger against woeful public services despite a high tax burden.

-A hike in bus and subway fares in many cities, notably Sao Paolo, was the protests' original complaint.
+A hike in bus and subway fares in many cities, notably Sao Paolo, was the original complaint of the protests.

 The leader, a former Marxist rebel who fought against Brazil's 1964-1985 military regime and was imprisoned for three years and tortured by the junta, pointedly referred to earlier sacrifices made to free the nation from dictatorship.